The Online Compass Museum displays its own collection of some 100

 Underwater

-Demolition Teams (UDTs - Navy
+Demolition Teams (UDTs - U.S.

-Seals) or the Royal Navy's
+Seals), the UK Royal Navy's

 Special